5 Steps to hearing aids

 Hearing aids are fitted on a 60-day trial

 Once you have decided to trial hearing aids, the process takes 4 – 6 weeks.
-The 60-day trial system allows you to be sure you are hearing well with your new hearing aids and they are meeting your hearing needs.
+The 60-day trial system allows you to be sure you hear well with your new hearing aids and they are meeting your hearing needs.
 Depending on your type and degree of hearing loss it takes a few days to a few weeks to adjust to the new sound, so 60 days is plenty of time for you to get used to your new hearing aids.

 Hearing aids are always paid for in full before taking them home.
 If you decide that hearing aids are not for you, you can hand them back within the 60-day time frame.
 If you do, you will be refunded the cost of the aids minus the fitting fee (to cover some of the time spent with you).
 We also have the option of changing to other hearing aids at this time if needed.